Kilobyte Cosmic Birefringence from ALP Domain Walls: Formation of domain walls without strings

-Suppose that $\phi_0$ is close enough to the origin and satisfies $|\phi_0| < \Delta \phi(N_{\rm osc})$, where $N_{\rm osc}$ is the e-folding number when the fluctuation with the wavenumber $k/a = H_{\rm osc}$ exited the horizon during inflation.
+Suppose that $\phi_0$ is close enough to the origin and satisfies $|\phi_0| < \sigma_\phi(N_{\rm osc})$, where $N_{\rm osc}$ is the e-folding number when the fluctuation with the wavenumber $k/a = H_{\rm osc}$ exited the horizon during inflation.
 Then the probability distribution of the axion will be distributed across the potential maximum.
-According to the percolation theory~\cite{Vachaspati:1984dz,Vilenkin:1984ib}, if the probability of falling to the minimum $L$ (or $R$) is within the range of $0.31 \lesssim p \lesssim 0.69$, infinite domain walls are formed.
-Thus, domain walls without strings are likely formed if \beq \laq{delphi} \Delta\theta \equiv \frac{\Delta \phi(N_{\rm osc})}{f_\phi } = {\cal O}(1), \eeq or equivalently, \beq H_{\rm inf} \sim f_\f, \laq{maxim}\eeq where we have used $N_{\rm osc} = {\cal O}(10)$.
+According to the percolation theory~\cite{Vachaspati:1984dz,Vilenkin:1984ib}, if the probability of falling to the minimum $L$ (or $R$) is within the range of $0.31 \lesssim p \lesssim 0.69$,\footnote{When $p$ is out of this range, many closed domain walls will be formed.
+They will soon collapse to evade the domain wall problem and may become black holes depending on the mass range~\cite{Khlopov:2004sc}. {In this case there will be no domain walls on the LSS if the axion starts to oscillate well before the reheating, and no KBCB is expected.
+Our mechanism in Sec.~\ref{sec:natural} can still be used to realize the initial conditions for such black hole formation.} } infinite domain walls are formed.
+Thus, domain walls without strings are likely formed if \beq \laq{delphi} \sigma_\theta \equiv \frac{\sigma_\phi(N_{\rm osc})}{f_\phi } = {\cal O}(1), \eeq or equivalently, \beq H_{\rm inf} \sim f_\f, \laq{maxim}\eeq where we have used $N_{\rm osc} = {\cal O}(10)$.
 If the variance of the probability distribution is smaller by a factor of $\epsilon\, (<1)$, we would need an extra fine-tuning of order $\epsilon$ to set $\phi_0$ close enough to the origin.
-Here we assume the uniform prior probability distribution of $\phi_0$.\footnote{ Such a uniform distribution can be dynamically realized (over very large scales) if the duration of inflation is sufficiently long and the mass is sufficiently small.
-See also Refs.~\cite{Graham:2018jyp,Guth:2018hsa} for the case where the axion mass plays an important role. } We will show in Sec.\,\ref{sec:natural} that \Eq{maxim} is naturally satisfied in various UV models with a non-minimal coupling to gravity, where $f_\phi$ is not a constant but dynamically set to a value close to $H_{\rm inf}$.\footnote{It is also possible to shift the axion potential by considering the inflaton-axion mixing~\cite{Daido:2017wwb,Takahashi:2019pqf, Takahashi:2019qmh, Nakagawa:2020eeg}.
+Here we assume the uniform prior probability distribution of $\phi_0$.\footnote{ Such a uniform distribution can be dynamically realized over very large scales if the duration of inflation is sufficiently long and the mass is sufficiently small.
+See also Refs.~\cite{Graham:2018jyp,Guth:2018hsa} for the case where the axion mass plays an important role. } We will show later in this section that the condition \eq{delphi} is naturally satisfied in various UV models; e.g., with a non-minimal coupling to gravity, $f_\phi$ is not a constant, but dynamically set to a value close to $H_{\rm inf}$.\footnote{It is also possible to shift the axion potential by considering the inflaton-axion mixing~\cite{Daido:2017wwb,Takahashi:2019pqf, Takahashi:2019qmh, Nakagawa:2020eeg}.
 (See also \cite{Co:2018mho, Kobayashi:2019eyg,Huang:2020etx}).
-If the shift is equal (or close) to $\pi$, we can flip the sign of the potential.
-In this case, it is possible to set the axion distribution across the potential maximum if it is initially around the potential minimum.}
+If the shift is equal or sufficiently close to $\pi$, we can effectively flip the sign of the potential.
+In this case, it is possible to set the axion distribution across the potential maximum if it is initially around the potential minimum.} Also, one can make use of fluctuations of another axion associated with the spontaneous symmetry breaking.
+In this case the condition for the formation of walls without strings is still given by \eq{delphi}, but the origin of fluctuation is different.